erlenddahl/lambda-interface/DOCUMENTATION.md

 The command line application is a .NET Standard application written in C#.
 It consists of two path loss models (mobile network 800MHz and ITS G5), as well as a framework for running path loss calculations on a road network, in a grid, or to a single point.
 It also includes a tool for extracting elevation data from Hoydedata.no and converting it to a more performant custom binary format for speedy calculations.

 ## Calculation modes
+The application can handle two different types of config files, either for running a road network calculation, or for running an elevation data pre-processing.
+In addition, the application can run grid calculations and single point calculations, but these have not been the focus of the LambdaRoad project, and there has not been implemented a config entry point for them.
+A user competent in C# would be able to run them anyway, with some modifications to the application.

 ### Road network
+A road network calculation is a calculation where the received signal strength from one or more base stations is calculated along all roads within the base station's range.

+Road network calculations are descripted in detail in the section 'Running road network calculations' above.

+The config file below shows an example of a config file for a road network calculation:

 ### Grid
 ### Single point
 ## Path loss models